 Carlton Scale has been a top provider of weighing equipment since 1946.
 In that time, we have handled a wide range of applications and seen it all.
 Our commitment to technological advances when it comes to scales keeps us ahead of problems that can affect your specific industry.
 Having technicians on your side who are committed to understanding your process means you have a partner to assist you with a variety of factors which negatively influence your scales.

-Let the scale experts assist you in debunking the scale myths in your production process.
 Our trained application and service engineers have over 70 years of experience for any kind of scale application and can give your scales the specific attention they need.
-Call or click today to speak with an application engineer in your area.